whunmr/circa/about/syntax.md

     state a

-The right hand side may be an expression, this expression is only evaluated when needed.
+The right hand side may be an initialization expression:

     state a = one_time_expression()